bgreenlee/scrabble-suggest/README.md

         ./scrabble-suggester <letters>
 Lists all the Scrabble words, in order of descending point value, that can be made with the given letters.

+To run the tests, just do `go test ./...`

 ## Author

 Brad Greenlee <brad@footle.org>